White Island erupting: One dead and the toll expected to rise

 Tims was unclear about the number of people who remain there but said it was believed fewer than 50 people were on or near it at the time of the eruption.

-He confirmed one person had died and said based on the information police have received "It is likely there are others".
+He confirmed one person had died and said based on the information police have received "It is likely there are others."

 "There remain a number of people on the island who are unaccounted for.
 Both New Zealanders and overseas tourists are believed to be involved."